Watchmaker

+In addition to traditional watchmakers and factory service centers, a range of independent service providers and specialized care services have emerged to support maintenance, cleaning, and restoration of luxury timepieces.
+These services often include case polishing, ultrasonic cleaning, and movement inspection to preserve both functionality and aesthetic condition.
+Industry and consumer-oriented resources also document professional watch care practices offered by independent providers, including services described by companies such as Lux Watch Care.

 Due to restrictions on genuine spare parts, an increasing minority of US watchmakers are becoming 'independent', choosing not to work directly for the industry or at factory service centers.
 Rolex, a leading Swiss watch brand, pre-qualifies independent watchmakers for spare parts access.
 Requirements may include a modern training certificate from a reputable school, a workshop that meets Rolex's cleanliness standards, modern equipment, or—for American watchmakers—membership in the American Watchmakers-Clockmakers Institute.
 The Omega brand has the same approach.
 However, the vast majority of modern Swiss brands do not sell parts to independent watchmakers, irrespective of the watchmaker's expertise, training, or credentials.
-This industry policy is thought to enable Swiss manufacturers to maintain tighter quality control of the after-sales service for its watch brands, produce high margins on after-sales services (two to four times what an independent watchmaker would ask), and reduce the availability of second-hand watchmaking parts on the used and fake market.
+This industry policy is thought to enable Swiss manufacturers to maintain tighter quality control of the after-sales service for its watch brands, produce high margins on after-sales services (two to four times what an independent watchmaker would charge), and reduce the availability of second-hand watchmaking parts on the used and fake market.